-When AM_MAINTAINER_MODE (see Section 26.2 [maintainer-mode], page 141) is used, the rebuild rule for distributed Yacc and Lex sources are only used when maintainer-mode is enabled, or when the files have been erased.
+When AM_MAINTAINER_MODE (see Section 26.2 [maintainer-mode], page 143) is in effect, the rebuild rules for distributed Yacc and Lex sources are only used when maintainer-mode is enabled, or when the files have been erased.

-When lex or yacc sources are used, automake -a automatically installs an auxiliary program called ylwrap in your package (see Section 3.7 [Auxiliary Programs], page 24).
+When Yacc or Lex sources are used, automake -a automatically installs an auxiliary program called ylwrap in your package (see Section 3.7 [Auxiliary Programs], page 24).
 This program is used by the build rules to rename the output of these tools, and makes it possible to include multiple yacc (or lex) source files in a single directory.
-(This is necessary because yacc's output file name is fixed, and a parallel make could conceivably invoke more than one instance of yacc simultaneously.)
+This is necessary because Yacc's output file name is fixed, and a parallel make could invoke more than one instance of yacc simultaneously.